 - Alamo Kitchens—a culinary kitchen co-working space and rentable commercial kitchen

-- Co-Op Kitchen—a culinary kitchen co-working space and rentable commercial kitchen opening in late summer/fall 2020
+- Co-Op Kitchen—a culinary kitchen co-working space and rentable commercial kitchen

-- Crown Scientific—offers specialized bioscience wet lab resources for biomedical entrepreneurs
+- Crown Scientific — offers specialized bioscience wet lab resources for biomedical entrepreneurs

-- Geekdom—a downtown technology startup hub and co-working community
+- Geekdom — a downtown technology startup hub and co-working community

-- Key Coworking—a co-working space near Olmos Basin
+- Key Coworking — a co-working space near Olmos Basin

-- Legacy Office Centers—executive suites and virtual offices at I-10 West and Loop 410
+- Legacy Office Centers — executive suites and virtual offices at I-10 West and Loop 410

 - LiftOff—small co-working spaces supported by the microlender LiftFund to help small businesses get started